deployphp/deployer/docs/hosts.md

     ->set('remote_user', 'deployer');
 ```

-Now Deployer will connect using something like
+Deployer will now connect using `ssh deployer@example.cloud.google.com`.
-`ssh deployer@example.cloud.google.com` to establishing connection.

-Also, Deployer's `Host` class has special setter methods (for better IDE
+Alternatively, you can use special setter methods for better IDE autocompletion:
-autocompletion).

 ```php
 host('example.org')